 Natural Balance’s limited ingredient approach works differently—it’s not about more digestible ingredients, it’s about fewer ingredients so there are fewer chances to hit a trigger.
 That only helps if you know what the trigger is.

 The grain-free versions of these foods don’t improve digestibility.
-Rice and oatmeal are often easier on the gut than the chickpea and potato starches used in grain-free formulas, and emerging research links some grain-free diets to heart issues in certain breeds.
+Rice and oatmeal are often easier on the gut than the chickpea and potato starches used in grain-free formulas, and the U.S. Food and Drug Administration is investigating a link between certain grain-free diets and heart disease in dogs.
 Unless your dog has a confirmed grain allergy—rare—stick with grain-inclusive.

 Side-by-side: cost and long-term feeding